MixedEmotions/but_sentiment/README.md

 > src/main/java/cz/vutbr/mefw/plugins/[name_of_processor_group]
 > Example src/main/java/cz/vutbr/mefw/plugins/SA/

-Other resources like datasets, libs, etc. belongs in:
+Other resources like datasets, libs, etc. belong in:
 > resources/[name_of_processor_group]
 > Example: resources/but_sentiment

 All processors have to be subclass of **ProcessorAdapter** class, which is abstract class with 3 methods.
-If this requirements is not met, you processor will not work.
+If this requirements are not met, your processor will not work.

 First method is constructor with config argument.
 Config is used to specifi path to plugin and resources directory.
 > public ProcessorAdapter(Config config);